 Regarded as the largest drip irrigation kits supplier in Kenya, we complement our systems with drip irrigation pipes for irrigation systems.
 These are PVC and HDPE irrigation pipes.
-Every drip kit has a drip irrigation pressure regulator, be it by gravity flow or pump pressured.
+Every drip kit has a drip irrigation pressure regulator, be it by gravity flow or pump powered.

 - Pre-perforated drip tapes.
 These are 0.3mm or 0.4mm thick, 8mm, 12mm, or 16mm diameter pipes with emitters spaced at 1ocm, 15cm, 20cm, or 30cm.
 They irrigate vegetable crops.

 Drip Kits FAQs

 Our drip irrigation kits in Kenya consist of; a tank connector, a drip irrigation filter, HDPE or PVC pipe, and drip irrigation system fittings.

 Drip Irrigation Requirements

 1. A water source.

-2. A pump and piping mechanism to move this water from the source to the tank or directly to the drip irrigation system.
+2. A water pump and piping mechanism to move this water from the source to the tank or directly to the drip irrigation system.

 3. Water storage tank if you’re using gravity to irrigate